-Old fashioned Swedish Meatball Recipe contains ground beef, spices and other ingredients to serve at a party or for frugal everyday meals.
+Old fashioned Swedish Meatball Recipe contains ground beef, onion and spice, in a sauce to serve for a frugal everyday meal.

-Traditionally, these tasty meatballs are cooked in a brown gravy sauce and served with buttered noodles.
+Traditionally, these tasty meatballs were cooked in a brown gravy sauce and served with buttered noodles.

 Pour milk in a large mixing bowl.
 Cut bread into small pieces and add to milk.
 Add egg, onion, salt, and ginger and mix well.